iotaledger/iota-core/documentation/APIs/core-models.md

     <tr>
         <td>Reward Input</td>
         <td>3</td>
-        <td>An input which Allows to provide the VM with context of claiming rewards.</td>
+        <td>An input which allows to provide the VM with context of claiming rewards.</td>
     </tr>
 </table>